kevin-kruelle/JavaScript-Arrays/README.md

 Create an app that will take an array of student scores and output to the web page class metrics

-Write out the logic to accomplish this first.
+Write out the logic to accomplish this objective first.
 This will be your game plan for writing the solution with code

 Each step should be completed by a new group member as the rest of the group helps